ChunHoLum/ubuntu-22-hardening/roles/a-hardening/README.md

 > Note: Controls for SSH hardening and for monitoring/detection are considered out of scope for this playbook and are assumed to be handled by separate role (b & c).

+## How to use this role

+You can run this role via the core provisioner playbook [readme.md](/README.md)

 ## Security Philosophy & Threat Model

 A server with a public IP address is immediately and continuously exposed to a global threat landscape dominated by automated, opportunistic attacks.
 These are not sophisticated, targeted campaigns but rather high-volume scans from bots and scripts looking for "low-hanging fruit."